AML Pre Workout Review – The New King Of Pre Workouts?

 Alongside the massive serving of caffeine, it’s responsible for much of the energy kick you’ll get from AML Pre Workout.

-By increasing dopamine availability to the brain, we can boost our own training capacity.
+By increasing dopamine availability to the brain, we are able to boost our training capacity.
 In fact, this was shown during a 2011 study published in the Journal of Applied Physiology, where trainees exercising in the heat showed a greater exercise tolerance while supplementing with n-acetyl l-tyrosine.
 (19)

 This is velvet bean extract which, like n-acetyl l-tyrosine, serves the primary purpose of increasing dopamine production.

-And that's something which it has indeed been found to do.
+And that’s something which it has indeed been shown to do.
 (20)

-If you are a regular pre-workout user, you may be spinning the tub around looking for a few ingredients which appear to be missing.
+If you are a regular pre workout buyer, you may be spinning the tub around looking for a few ingredients which appear to be missing.

 I’m going to cover them now.

-These are some big players, and you'll see them in almost every other pre-workout (albeit usually under-dosed anyway!), but AML chose to leave them out for the reasons below.
+These are some big players here, and you’ll see them in almost every other pre workout (albeit usually under-dosed anyway!), but AML chose to leave them out for the reasons below.

 That’s right, no BCAA’s.

-The reason AML picked a fight with Jim Stoppani was due to the Dr.'s insistence on the importance of branched chain amino acids (mainly leucine) before a workout, something which the guys at AML heavily disagreed with, citing the fact that while leucine consumption after exercise has been shown to promote muscle growth, but taking it pre-training can inhibit dopamine production by preventing tyrosine from reaching the brain, making the trainee feel sluggish during exercise and leading to CNS fatigue.
+The reason AML picked a fight with Jim Stoppani was due to the Dr.’s insistence on the importance of branched chain amino acids (mainly leucine) before a workout, something which the guys at AML heavily disagreed with.
+They brought the facts down hard, too, citing research which shows that while leucine consumption after exercise has been shown to promote muscle growth, taking it before training can inhibit dopamine production by preventing tyrosine from reaching the brain, making the trainee feel sluggish during exercise and/or leading to CNS fatigue.
 (23, 24)